Sound and Complete Verification of Polynomial Networks: Method

-where $w_{i}^{+} = \max\{0,w_{i}\}$ and $w_{i}^{-} = \min\{0,w_{i}\}$, $h_i(\bm{z})$ is any real-valued function of $\bm{z}$ and $|\cdot|$ is the set cardinality.
-Note that the set $S$ is equivalent to: With these basic operations one can define bounds on any intermediate output, gradient or Hessian of a PN, e.g., the lower bound on the recursive formula from \cref{eq:CCP_recursion} can be expressed as:
+where $|\cdot|$ is the set cardinality.
+Note that the set $S$ is equivalent to: With these basic operations, one can define bounds on any intermediate output, gradient or Hessian of a PN.
+For instance, the lower bound on the recursive formula from \cref{eq:CCP_recursion} can be expressed as:

 which only consists on a linear mapping and a multiplication of intervals.
-We extend the upper and lower bound ($\lb(\cdot)$ and $\ub(\cdot)$) operators to also work on vectors and matrices by applying them at every position of the vector or matrix:
+We extend the upper and lower bound ($\lb(\cdot)$ and $\ub(\cdot)$) operators to vectors and matrices in an entry-wise style: